 Gentle cleansers work effectively, and can do so with less impact to the skin barrier to maintain hydrated, supple and healthy skin.

 Tips for Choosing a Gentle Facial Cleanser

-When choosing a cleanser, avoid those containing surfactants.
-Surfactants are ingredients that are widely used in skin care products to lift away dirt and oil from the skin.
-Some surfactants are known to irritate and dry skin when applied topically, such as sodium lauryl sulfate (SLS).
+All facial washes, even gentle, contain surfactants.
+These are ingredients that are widely used in skin care products to lift away grime and oil from the skin, and are required to cleanse the skin effectively.

 Best Gentle Cleansers for Your Skin